rbrandoni/prodyna-devops/README.md

 ### Infrastructure Code Repository Structure

-The repository is structured to clearly separate infrastructure code, pipelines and documentation.
+The repository structure described above separates infrastructure code, pipelines and documentation.

-prodyna-devops-challenge
-│
-├── README.md
-├── architecture/
-│   └── azure-cloud-architecture.png
-│
-├── terraform/
-│   ├── dev/
-│   ├── staging/
-│   └── prod/
-│
-├── pipelines/
-│   ├── ci.yml
-│   └── cd.yml
-│
-└── presentation/

 Terraform is used to provision infrastructure for the three stages (dev, staging and prod).
 This structure allows independent deployments for each environment while keeping the infrastructure code organized and maintainable.